ezEngine/docs-src/pages/docs/assets/assets-overview.md

 ## Asset Profiles

 Assets can produce different, platform specific output, depending on which platform they are being transformed for.
 That means a texture may, for example, generate a runtime file that contains full resolution 4K textures for PC, but only limited 1K resolution textures for mobile devices.
-Such platform specific options can be configured through [asset profiles (TODO)](asset-profiles.md).
+Such platform specific options can be configured through [asset profiles](asset-profiles.md).
 For some types of assets, such platform specific settings may also be handled externally, for example [FMOD](../sound/fmod-overview.md) already deals with platform specific audio encoding on its own.

 ## Assets and Resources